-AFTINET’s submission advocates against including harmful TPP provisions, including clauses that extended monopoly rights on medicines and copyright, restricted other forms of public interest legislation and allowed foreign investors to bypass national courts and sue governments in international tribunals.
+AFTINET’s submission advocated against including harmful TPP provisions, including clauses that extended monopoly rights on medicines and copyright, restricted other forms of public interest legislation and allowed foreign investors to bypass national courts and sue governments in international tribunals.

 An FTA with Peru could lead to new details with Mexico and Colombia and an update of the existing agreement with Chile though the Pacific Alliance.